robotology/robotology-superbuild/README.md

 For what regards CMake, the robotology-superbuild requires CMake 3.16 .
 If you are using a recent Debian-based system such as Ubuntu 20.04, the default CMake is recent enough and you do not need to do further steps.

 If instead you use an older distro in which the default version of CMake is older, you can easily install a newer CMake version in several ways.
 For the following distributions, we recommend the following methods:
-* Debian 10 : use the CMake in the `buster-backports` repository, following the instructions to install from backports available in  [Debian documentation](https://backports.debian.org/Instructions/).
 More details can be found at https://github.com/robotology/QA/issues/364 .

 For some [profile](doc/cmake-options.md#profile-cmake-options) or [dependency](doc/cmake-options.md#dependencies-cmake-options) specific CMake option you may need to install additional system dependencies, following the dependency-specific documentation listed in the following.
 If you do not want to enable an option, you should ignore the corresponding section and continue with the installation process.